 Read about the July 22, 2013 Return of Ventress Hall and College of Liberal Arts Moves Back to Ventress Hall.

-During the earliest years of the Law School’s residency in Ventress Hall (1911 to 1929), student graffiti began to appear on the interior walls of the building’s lofty turret.
-An elderly Civil War veteran from Arkansas scrawled his name and military unit near the top of this tower after the turn of the century, and hundreds upon hundreds of students left their mark on the walls in the following decades.
+During the earliest years of the School of Law‘s residency in Ventress Hall (1911 to 1929), student graffiti began to appear on the interior walls of the building’s turret.
+An elderly Civil War veteran from Arkansas scrawled his name and military unit near the top of this tower after the turn of the century, and hundreds of students left their mark on the walls in the following decades.

 While renovations of the building restored Ventress Hall to its original Victorian splendor, this area was left alone (and closed off), allowing the memories to live on.